AssassinMaeve/Task-Mate/README.md

----

 # 📋 TaskMate – To-Do List App

 TaskMate is a simple **Android To-Do List app** built in Java using **Android Studio** It lets you add tasks, mark them as completed, edit tasks using a dialog, and navigate between activities with menus.

-This project is designed as a **beginner-friendly learning app** for students to understand Android development concepts such as:
+This project is designed as a **beginner-friendly learning app** for students to understand Android development concepts such as

 * Activities
 * RecyclerView & Adapters